xor-function/Black-Hole/README.md

 and only give out copies of the public key to the indivduals you personaly trust.

+And by give I mean hand it to them, DONT email.

 ## Installing
 The install process will get lighttpd through apt and configure it then